 Children's Books About Bullying and Bullies

 Awareness of bullying is being discussed wherever children meet in a group setting.
 Even at my daughter's community children's theatre group, her instructors have advised that they have been to special bullying prevention training, and bullying absolutely will not be tolerated.
-Bullying at any age is increasingly an issue schools, churches, and community groups are trying to address.
+Bullying at any age is increasingly an issue that schools, churches, and community groups are trying to address.

 However, bullying can be a slightly bewildering topic to teach.
 What is the line between normal childhood socialization and actual bullying?
 How do you share your expectations with children about their behavior while helping children understand the negative consequences bullying can have on kids who find themselves in the middle of it?